Nnamdi60/printf-2/README.md

 _printf
-Create the printf function This is a colaborative project of ebube okeke and Maduka chinedu The _printf function accepts an argument and prints to the standard output
+Create the printf function This is a colaborative project of Christopher Christian Nnamdi and Maduka chinedu The _printf function accepts an argument and prints to the standard output

 printf
 Description
 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort #5 students Maduka Chinedu and Ebube Okeke. _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
+A custom _printf() for learning purposes was developed by cohort #9 students Christopher Christian Nnamdi and Ebube Okeke. _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator
 Dependencies
 The _printf function was coded on an Ubuntu 20.04 LTS machine with gcc version 11.2.0.